raghavprasad13/Final-VR/README.md

 4. Make sure you have Unity version **2020.1.10f1** installed.
 This can be installed from Unity Hub by going to `Installs > Add > 2020.1.10f1`
 5. Click on `Final-VR` and wait for Unity to build the project

+## Running the project

+1. Press the play button
+2. Choose a Track (`.track`) file [choose either `random_5.track` or `lrt_strobe.track` for now]
+3. Move the avatar around using the arrow keys or `WASD`
+4. Press `Q` to quit

+## Fictrac

+For now, Fictrac has to be downloaded and installed separately.
+In the future, we will bundle Fictrac with the rest of the VR code.

-### Adjusting FicTrac settings
+### Adjusting Fictrac settings

-For now FicTrac is being started from within the VR application with the FicTrac binary itself residing outside the VR application.
-Thus, in order to start FicTrac we are using a `.bat` file which contains the command to start FicTrac.
-The C# files containing the code to start FicTrac are:
+For now Fictrac is being started from within the VR application with the Fictrac binary itself residing outside the VR application.
+Thus, in order to start Fictrac for Windows, we are using a `.bat` file which contains the command to start Fictrac.
+For Mac/Linux, passing the command as a string within the code suffices.
+The command to initiate Fictrac is

-- `TrackBuilder.cs`: The `StartFictrac` function contains the code which points to the location of the `.bat` file
+    <path to Fictrac binary/executable> <path to Fictrac config file>

+However, since Fictrac is being installed externally, the command to initiate Fictrac will need to be modified to the local installation.

+- **For Mac/Linux**: Modify `line 28` in `TrackBuilder.cs`
+- **For Windows**: Modify `fictrac_starter.bat` which can be found in the project folder at `Assets\StreamingAssets\fictrac_starter.bat`

-- `Constants.cs`: Contains a field called `FictracPort`.
-The value of this field should match the `out_port` (or `sock_port` in later versions of Fictrac) parameter value in the FicTrac config file
+Additionally, the main C# file concerned with Fictrac handling is `FictracController.cs`.
+Also `Constants.cs` contains a field called `FictracPort`.
+The value of this field should match the `out_port` (or `sock_port` in later versions of Fictrac) parameter value in the Fictrac config file

-### Shutting down FicTrac
+### Shutting down Fictrac

 For now, Fictrac can be shut down from within the VR by hitting the `Q` key.
 However, this might not always work in case the FPS is too low (< 1).
-The steps to shut down FicTrac manually after stopping the VR in Unity are as follows:
+The steps to shut down Fictrac manually after stopping the VR in Unity are as follows:

-- Open a command prompt as administrator and type in `netstat -ano | findstr <port_number>` where `<port_number>` is to be replaced with the port number being used for FicTrac.
+- Open a command prompt as administrator and type in `netstat -ano | findstr <port_number>` where `<port_number>` is to be replaced with the port number being used for Fictrac.
 - Note the PID associated with the processes that are displayed as a result of the previous step.
 The PID will be the number on the far right of each line.
 - `taskkill /F /pid <process_id>` where `<process_id>` is the PID noted in the previous step

+## Neuralynx

+Neuralynx is the electrophysiological recording hardware apparatus which is going to be controlled using Arduino generated TTL pulses.
+The Unity VR project sends start and stop signals to the Arduino.
+The code to control the Arduino is housed in `NeuralynxController.cs`

+The code requires the name of the Arduino Serial port beforehand.
+Currently this is being hardcoded in the constant `ArduinoPort` in `Constants.cs`.
+This hardcoded value needs to be updated according to the local configuration.
+The name of the serial port can be ascertained by checking `Tools > Port` in the Arduino IDE.
+This piece of code can later be modified to read the Serial port name and the baud rate from either a track file or from the OS.

+## For contributors

+Only push the `Assets` and `ProjectSettings` folders (and `README.md`) of the Unity project to GitHub.
+These folders are sufficient to recreate the project.
+If you try to push other parts of the project it may be rejected due to Github's 100MB file size limit.